Vicente-jpro/blog-app/README.md

 # BLOG APP

-This is a simple blog application that has been building using Ruby on Rails.
+This is a simple blog application that has been built using Ruby on Rails.

 Things you may want to cover: